MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/index.md

               <a href="./daily-activities-to-protect-your-cloud-environment.md">
                 <div class="title column-third">
                   <span class="step-number">4</span>
-                  <p>Operate</p>
+                  <p>Use</p>
                 </div>
-                <p class="description column-two-thirds">Learn to operate Cloud App Security through these daily activities that help you investigate and control your organization's cloud app use.</p>
+                <p class="description column-two-thirds">Learn to use Cloud App Security through these daily activities that help you investigate and control your organization's cloud app use.</p>
               </a>
             </header>
             <section class="journey-step-elements content">